Abhi-sigma/mp3_recorder/README.md

 #Inspiration
-There are several solutions to the recording mp3 in javascript.This project is derived from [mp3lameencoder](https://github.com/higuma/mp3-lame-encoder-js) which is itself inspired from [wavrecorder] (https://github.com/mattdiamond/Recorderjs).However,sometimes the beginners dont want to understand the process behind it and just implement it.This is for the those lazy developers like me.
+There are several solutions to the recording mp3 in javascript.This project is derived from [mp3lameencoder](https://github.com/higuma/mp3-lame-encoder-js) which is itself inspired from [wavrecorder] (https://github.com/mattdiamond/Recorderjs) .However,sometimes the beginners don't want to understand the process behind it and just implement it.This is for the those lazy developers like me.

 #Some things to consider though even if you are lazy